sashwat-project-hardware/.github/profile/README.md

 This organisation holds the best projects developed by [Sashwat K](https://github.com/sashuu6) in the field of Electronics.

+We are currently building projects using micro-controllers and Single Board Computers (SBCs).
+We will soon start building projects on FPGAs.

 All the public projects are free and open source under GPL license.

 Contributions from others are welcomed.